 "It takes a noble person to plant a tree that will give shade to those he or she will never meet."

-The long-term financial strength of the University is based on the University’s endowment.
-Endowment serves more than one purpose.
+The long-term financial strength and vitality of the University is based on the continued growth of the University’s endowment.
+Endowment serves many purposes.
 It underwrites scholarships and loans, faculty teaching and research, departmental support, and special projects.
-It makes it possible to set tuition at a level below what would be necessary to cover the cost of a student’s education.
-It serves as a barometer of institutional prestige.
-Because it is invested for long-term growth, it gives Redlands a generous measure of financial stability today and tomorrow.
+It helps all students by making it possible to set tuition at a level below what would be necessary to cover the true cost of a Redlands education.
+Because our endowment is invested for long-term growth, it gives Redlands a generous measure of financial stability today, tomorrow and for all time.

 As with gifts to support capital projects, a gift to create an endowment fund typically is larger and paid in installments.
 Depending on the type of endowment created, certain minimum gifts are necessary.
 These minimums range from as little as $20,000 for a Redlands Fund endowment up to $2 million or more for an endowed faculty chair.

 For more information about you can make a gift to ensure the gift of a Redlands education for all time, please contact Ray Watts, CFRE, Associate Vice President for Development at email@example.com or (909) 748-8358